vidbina/vidbina.github.io/_posts/2020-04-10-startups-eu-vs-us.markdown

 nation of immigrants where nearly everyone has been brought up with the awareness of a nearby history of venturing into the unknown to escape horror or to pursue happiness.
-The authors of [Start-up Nation][sn] also related this spirit Israel's immigrants.
+The authors of [Start-up Nation][sn] also related this spirit stemming from Israel's immigrants.
 In Europe, my immigrant peers seem to care less about failing or hitting rock bottom and thus seem more comfortable taking certain risks.
 Of course there are some nuances.
 Many of those immigrant often struggle to secure the needed initial funding which they, considering circumstances, can't source from the famous goto initial funding parties colloquially referred to as ["family and friends"][fandf].
 Being a 2nd-generation immigrant to the Netherlands, spending my formative years in